MatterVN/HassioAddon/README.md

 If you found useful component and want to share, don't hesitate let us know.

 ### Simple Installation
-1. Make sure you've the [Component Store](https://github.com/ttvt/hassio/tree/master/componentstore) installed and working.
+1. Make sure you've the [Community Store](https://github.com/TenySmart/HassioAddon/tree/main/hacs) installed and working.
 2. Navigate to the Store (on the menu bar), select Store
 3. Search and select **component** you want and install.
 4. Refer to component documents for configure and usage